laiker96/fastq_to_bam/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 # Fastq to Bam

-This set of scripts conforms a pipeline for processing fastq data from NGS experiments (ATAC-seq, DNase1-seq and ChIP-seq).
+This set of scripts conforms a pipeline for processing fastq data from NGS experiments (ATAC-seq, DNaseI-seq and ChIP-seq).
 It performs all processing steps such as adapter removal and mapping to a reference genome.
 All scripts can be called like independent modules to perform a specific step in the pipeline (e.g., only mapping reads to generate bam file without the need to do adapter-removal previously)

 - [Overview](#overview)